This easy sew NFL cuddle blanket is the perfect handmade gift for a true football fan, and can be sewed in less than one hour!

 You will be pulling the fabric back through that hole and the backstitch will ensure that the seam doesn’t rip.

-Once you sew around the entire blanket, ensure the pins have been removed, and then sew a second time around the blanket as a reinforcement, right over the top of the first stitch.
+Once you sew around the entire blanket, ensure the pins have been removed.
+Then sew a second time around the blanket as a reinforcement, right over the top of the first stitch.
 Make sure you skip the 6″ gap.

 Finish by sewing the gap shut – using a 1/4 – 1/2″ seam allowance and a straight stitch.